La Ronge: Geography

 La Ronge is surrounded by several First Nations reserves, with the Northern Village of Air Ronge located just south of the community on Highway 2.
 With access to all other points north, east and west, and transportation linkage to the south, La Ronge is also the northern hub for the Saskatchewan provincial government.

 Climate

 According to the Köppen–Geiger and Trewartha climate classification systems, La Ronge experiences a borderline (warm-summer) humid continental climate (Köppen Dfb; Trewartha Dc)—prior to the 1991–2020 normals, it experienced a continental subarctic climate (Köppen Dfc; Trewartha Ec).
 Winters are long, dry and very cold while summer is short, warm and wetter.
 Precipitation is fairly low, with an annual average of 513.6 mm.
-The highest temperature ever recorded in La Ronge was 37.2 C on 23 August 1929.
-The coldest temperature ever recorded was -52.2 C on 15 February 1936.
+The highest temperature ever recorded in La Ronge was 37.2 C on 23 August 1929, while the coldest temperature ever recorded was -52.2 C on 15 February 1936.